Skip to main content

 Before you build, your top-ranked task should show both measurable volume and a clear control design.
 If volume exists but rules are unstable, redesign first.
 If rules are stable but volume is low, defer and pick the next task.

-If you want a deeper dive, read AP Automation vs. Manual AP Processing: A Cost-Benefit Analysis for Marketplace Operators.
+For a closer look at one of the highest-cost workflows, read AP Automation vs. Manual AP Processing: A Cost-Benefit Analysis for Marketplace Operators.

 Pick the lane before the tool: automate when rules are stable, redesign when policy is unclear, and defer when source data is not reliable enough to trust, especially for AI-agent workflows.